mailxread electronic mail |

 elsewhere.

-contains a command, possibly with options. mailx
+LISTERcontains a command, possibly with options. mailx

 invokes this command when displaying the contents of the

-directory for the
+folder directory for the

-command.
+folders command.
 If this variable is null or unset,

-uses the
+mailx uses the

-utility.
+ls utility.
 By default, this

 variable is unset.

-location of personal start-up file.
+MAILRClocation of personal start-up file.
 See Start-Up Files.

-gives the name of your mbox file.
+MBOXgives the name of your mbox file.
 Messages that have been read

 but not saved elsewhere are saved here when you quit

-(but not when you exit
+(but not when you exit).
+The default is

-when replying to a message with your login name in the recipient list,
+metoowhen replying to a message with your login name in the recipient list,

 sends a reply to all other recipients, the author and you.
 If

-is set, you are not sent the reply.
+nometoo is set, you are not sent the reply.
 The

-default is nometoo
+default is nometoo.

-attempts to send replies directly to the recipients instead of going
+onehopattempts to send replies directly to the recipients instead of going

 through the original author's machine.
 When you reply to a message, your